themohamedb/themohamedb/README.md

-Building products, systems, and workflows with AI.
+Building products and AI-powered systems.

-Documenting the process as I go.
+A builder documenting work — for the future.